anoble2020/triggerframework/README.md

 ### TriggerHandler

-Abstract base class from which you can inherit methods from in all of your instance trigger handlers.
+Virtual base class from which you can inherit methods from in all of your concrete trigger handlers.
 Included methods are context-specific and are automatically called when a trigger is executed.

 #### Example

 ```
-public abstract class TriggerHandler implements ITriggerHandler {
+public virtual class TriggerHandler implements ITriggerHandler {
    public virtual void beforeInsert(List<sObject> newList) {
    }
    public virtual void beforeUpdate(Map<Id, sObject> newMap, Map<Id, sObject> oldMap) {